smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 'Meridian Acupoint' that hasSpecialPointDesignation some 'Xi-Cleft Point Role'
 ```

-Again, since we have defined a named class called 'Xi-Cleft Point' in the ontology as equivalent to the class expression above, we can achive the same result by typing `'Meridian Acupoint' and 'Xi-Cleft Point'`.
+Again, since we have defined a named class called 'Xi-Cleft Point' in the ontology as equivalent to the class expression above, we can achieve the same result by typing `'Meridian Acupoint' and 'Xi-Cleft Point'`.

 ![1718432154575](image/readme/1718432154575.png)